ImperialLabs/slapi/README.md

 You will need to put this in the file config/bot.yml or config/bot.local.yml for example:

-**Note:** any .local.yml files are automatically ignored by git or docker
+**NOTE:** any .local.yml files are automatically ignored by git or docker

 ```yaml
 # Adapter Settings